rifaterdemsahin/SonarQube/8_Packing/2_scripts/generator/scene_marp/scene01-sonarqube-intro.md

 <!-- _class: slide-content -->
 # 4. 🎬 Summary Talking Head
-In this introduction, we've laid the foundation for understanding SonarQube and its main features.
+🎯 In this introduction, we've laid the foundation for understanding SonarQube and its main features.
 We've seen how it helps teams maintain high code quality standards and catch security issues early.
-In the next scene, we'll dive deeper into building a future with SonarQube, AI, and personal portfolio development.
+We've explored the dashboard, project setup, and basic analysis features.
+In the next scene, we'll dive deeper into building a future with SonarQube, AI, and personal portfolio development, where you'll learn how to integrate these tools into your daily development workflow.

+🚀 Let's get started and transform the way you approach software development! 🤝 Together, we'll build the skills to deliver high-quality, maintainable, and scalable software.

 <!-- _class: lower-third -->
 Scene 01 - Summary